rohanx009/food-delivery-app/DEPLOY.md

 - ✅ Serverless functions for API routes
 - ✅ No configuration needed

-## Environment Variables (Optional)
+## Environment Variables

+### For Local Development (SQLite)

+No environment variables are needed!
+The app uses a local SQLite database by default.

+### For Production (PostgreSQL)

-If you want to add MongoDB later:
+If you want to deploy to production with a persistent database (recommended):

 1. Go to Project Settings → Environment Variables
-2. Add: `MONGODB_URI` with your MongoDB Atlas connection string
+2. Add: `DATABASE_URL` with your PostgreSQL connection string (e.g., from Neon, Supabase, or Vercel Postgres)
 3. Redeploy

 ## Troubleshooting